-A walk in the meadow with my friend and go-to mystery solver of all things in nature is always a treat.
+Hello fellow readers, A walk in the meadow with my friend and go-to mystery solver of all things in nature is always a treat.
 While Dennis Briede’s day responsibility is Stewardship Manager for The Land Conservancy of New Jersey (http://tlc-nj.org/), his true passion is living among nature.
-Even his vegetable garden is filled with pollinator attracting plants such as Echinacea and verbena specifically procured and planted to nurture nature.
+Even his vegetable garden is filled with pollinator-attracting plants such as Echinacea and verbena specifically procured and planted to nurture nature.

 Most have heard about the dreaded multiflora rose (Rosa multiflora) and autumn olive (Elaeagnus umbellate).
-Both intentionally brought here from Asia in the 1800’s.
+Both were intentionally brought here from Asia in the 1800s.
 The multiflora rose served as an understock in propagation for ornamental roses.
 No surprise, as they are tough and disease resistant with white prolific blooms most of the summer.
-In the 1930’s the U.S. Soil Conservation Service promoted multiflora rose for erosion control and as a 15-foot “living fence” for livestock.
+In the 1930s, the U.S. Soil Conservation Service promoted multiflora rose for erosion control and as a 15-foot “living fence” for livestock.

 Autumn olive was introduced as an ornamental plant ideal for windbreaks.
-A deciduous shrub, about 20 feet, with narrow dull green leaves atop silvery or brown rusty scales below.
-In the 1950’s it was endorsed as a great solution for creating wildlife habitat in areas disturbed by development.
+A deciduous shrub, about 20 feet, with narrow, dull green leaves atop silvery or brown rusty scales below.
+In the 1950’s it was endorsed as a great solution for creating wildlife habitats in areas disturbed by development.
 Birds and other wildlife who love the berries helped proliferate the spread of the now dreaded invasive species that shades and squelches native species.
-Isn’t it ironic how what is once adored can become despised.
+Isn’t it ironic how what is once adored can become despised?

 A virgin tiger moth, Grammia virgo, was my favorite marvel during our walk.
-When her wings are closed she’s a beautiful light beige with black zebra stripes.
+When her wings are closed, she’s a beautiful light beige with black zebra stripes.
 When she opens her two-inch wingspan, red with black polka dots reveals.
 Quite a fashion statement that will hopefully never go out of style.
 Garden Dilemmas?
 AskMaryStone@gmail.com and your favorite Podcast App